 After reviewing cases from other jurisdictions, the Court in Kendall noted that a "majority of decisions" hold that client consent is a condition to the lawyer's right to deposit a flat fee into the lawyer's operating account.
 804 N.E.2d at 1157-58.
 The Committee interprets this rule as requiring client consent to a flat-fee arrangement subject to Rule 1.15's anti-comingling requirements.
 While Stanton and Kendall stop short of holding that client consent is a requirement, the Committee rejects any suggestion that a lawyer is entitled to unilaterally determine the character of funds received from a client.
-The Committee believes that whenever a lawyer agrees to accept money from a client the lawyer and the client need to consent to the terms under which control over the money passes to the lawyer.
-If the payment is made pursuant to the creation of an attorney-client relationship, it is incumbent upon a lawyer to clearly define the financial terms of the lawyer's engagement so that the client understands (a) when funds paid to the lawyer will be considered fully earned by the lawyer, and (b) whether circumstances could create a duty on the lawyer's part to refund a portion of the fee.
-When this process gives rise to a payment that is considered the lawyer's property upon receipt, as in Stanton, the payment must be placed in the lawyer's operating account.
+The Committee believes that whenever a lawyer agrees to accept money from a client the lawyer.
+If the payment is made pursuant to the creation of an attorney-client relationship, it is incumbent upon a lawyer to clearly define the financial terms of the lawyer's engagement so that the client understands (a) when funds paid to the lawyer will be considered fully earned by the lawyer, and (b) whether circumstances could create a duty on the lawyer's property upon receipt, as in Stanton, the payment must be placed in the lawyer's operating account.
 Any payment not received as a flat fee that is treated as earned upon receipt must be placed in trust.
 Inevitably this process requires consent by both the lawyer and the client.